illegibility: can America write?

 and elsewhere finally got this silly thing overturned — AFTER Valeria

+spent 28 days in three jails.
 Free at last, free at last ...

 until the next illegibly scribbling functionary comes along?